kamilogorek/kamilogorek/_posts/2014-08-26-interviewed-kamil-ogorek-senior-client-side-engineer.md

 ---
-title: "The Interviewed: Kamil Ogórek, Senior Client-side Engineer"
+title: The Interviewed – Kamil Ogórek, Senior Client-side Engineer
 ---

 When there is a problem, there is a solution.
 In XHTMLized we often say: if there is a solution - Kamil has it.